thruthesky/jbanner/README.md

 jBanner had been tested on: IE10 and IE7, IE8, IE9 compatibility view, FF, Chrome, Safari, Opera, Opera Emulator

 ## Condition ##
-- All images must have same size.
+- All images should have same size.
-- The width and height of the container is set to that of first image.
+- The height of the image must be set in option.
+- Width of the image is always 100%.
+With this, it becomes responsive.

 ## Options ##